 For children on the SEN register, they are also involved in reviewing their targets by reflecting on how well they are doing with the adults they are working with.
 Children are always asked for their views as contribution towards a SEND review meeting for children with an EHCP or My Support Plan.
-This may be as a conversation capturing their voice, or through choosing pieces of work to share, videos, photographs etc.
+This may be as a conversation capturing their voice, asking them to indicate responses using visuals or through choosing pieces of work to share, videos, photographs etc.